 In order to find employment within the correctional prison system, it is required that you first obtain a bachelor’s degree in a field related to psychology, criminal justice, or social work.
 If possible, it is highly recommended that you fill up your free electives with other beneficial course areas as well, such as anthropology, social psychology, security administration, political science, law, and sociology.
 Gather as much as fundamental knowledge about correctional methods and human behavior because it will be vital within your career choice.
 Although it is not required for entry-level positions, it may be wise to consider pursuing an advanced master’s degree in criminal justice for more promotion opportunities and higher earning potential.

-2. Gain Relevant Internship/Work Experience
+2. Gain Relevant Internship/Work Experience/Salary

 3. Participate in a Correctional Training Program

 Many federal and state government-sponsored correctional facilities sponsor training programs for qualified individuals who are interested in gaining employment within the prison.
 It is important to note that candidates for federal prison programs must be between the ages of 21 and 37 to be eligible for participation.
-During the probationary training period, candidates attain valuable experience under supervision of professional correctional counselors.
-At the conclusion, trainees will be required to pass the required psychological and physical examinations to be hired by the correctional facility full-time.
+During the probationary training period, candidates attain valuable experience under the supervision of professional correctional counselors.
+In conclusion, trainees will be required to pass the required psychological and physical examinations to be hired by the correctional facility full-time.

 According to the Bureau of Labor Statistics, correctional counselors and treatment specialists are compensated with an appealing mean annual salary of $52,380, which is equivalent to an average hourly wage of $25.18.
 While the bottom ten percent only earns $31,590, the top ten percent bring home an average salary of $83,410 each year.
 Unlike some other criminal justice jobs, employment for correctional officers is also on the rise and is expected to grow by 18 percent before 2020.
 Therefore, it is the ideal time to start utilizing your passion for helping others in need to become a correctional counselor and provide hope to even the most hopeless offenders.